 The great thing about earning free gas money by filling out surveys is that you can do it online from anywhere you choose when you’ve got free time.

 Sitting at the dentist office waiting for your appointment?
 Use your smartphone to fill out a few surveys.
 Got a twenty minute break at work?
 Use it to answer surveys and earn some extra cash.

 Make taking surveys a habit and soon enough you’ll have earned enough points for a free gift card from a gasoline retailer near you.

-Not all survey companies are legit, though, so check out this post on three of our favorite survey companies before you sign up to take surveys in order to get free gas.
+Not all survey companies are legit, though, so check out this post on the best survey sites before you sign up to take surveys in order to get free gas.